leeanhtienn/week2-git-python/readme.txt

-Hello Git from  main branch
+Hello Git from MAIN branch
-this is a test feature